rust-lang/generic-associated-types-initiative/explainer/required_bounds.md

 }
 ```

 The problem comes from the associated types.
 Consider the `type Item<'c> = &'c T` declaration, for example: for the type `&'c T` to be legal, we must know that `T: 'c`.
-Otherwise, nothing stops us from using `Self::Item<'static>` to construct a reference with a lietime `'static` that may outlive its referent `T`, and that can lead to unsoundness in the type system.
+Otherwise, nothing stops us from using `Self::Item<'static>` to construct a reference with a lifetime `'static` that may outlive its referent `T`, and that can lead to unsoundness in the type system.
 In the case of the `iter` method, the fact that it takes a parameter `self` of type `&'c Vec<T>` already implies that `T: 'me` (otherwise that parameter would have an invalid type).
 However, that doesn't apply to the GAT `Item`.
 This is why the associated types need a where clause:

 ```rust
 impl Iterable for Vec<T> {